 Then there of course are the iconic black bears of the Smoky Mountains.
 A large, irresistible population of black bears calls Cades Cove their home.

 Seeing black bears in Cades Cove is exciting.
-It’s also a memory for life to bring with you home from your Nashville to Great Smoky Mountains National Park drive.
+It’s also a memory for life to bring with you home from your Great Smoky Mountains National Park visit.

 - Driving distance: 201 mi / 323 km